-- 1. Apartments without stairs.
+- Apartments without stairs.
 This need includes both internal and external stairs.
 Many families have a family member for whom it is very difficult or impossible to navigate stairs on a regular basis. - 2.
 Wheelchair accessible.
 This accessibility goes beyond simply no stairs in the apartment.
 This includes the need for ramps to the front door and lowered curbs to allow them to cross the street or access the management office.
 Doors need to be wide enough to allow for a wheelchair.
 Light switches, sinks and appliances need to be located at a height that would allow a wheelchair occupant to reach them.
 Roll-in showers or transfer showers with grab bars may also be necessary. - 3.
 Specific bathtub / shower types and bathroom grab bars.
 The specifics of each case will vary.
 Some will need a walk-in or roll-in shower.
 Others will need a tub shower.
-Many need grab bars at the toilet or the bathtub /shower or both. - 4.
-Flashing doorbell and flashing smoke detector.
-Family members may be hearing impaired and require these items as safety measures. - 5.
-Live-in aide or caregiver.
-A family member may require the continual assistance of a caregiver to live independently.
+Many need grab bars at the toilet or the bathtub /shower or both.